michael2012z/BitBible/markdown/KJV/files/Exod.md

 3. And thou shalt put therein the ark of the testimony, and cover the ark with the vail.

-4. And thou shalt bring in the table, and set in order the things that are to be set in order upon it; and thou shalt bring in the candlestick, and light the lamps thereof.the things…: Heb. the order thereof
+4. And thou shalt bring in the table, and set in order the things that are to be set in order upon it; and thou shalt bring in the candlestick, and light the lamps thereof.

 5. And thou shalt set the altar of gold for the incense before the ark of the testimony, and put the hanging of the door to the tabernacle.